10 Key Qualities That Make a Good Real Estate Agent

 And this guidance hinges on an essential trait: strong communication.

-Poor communication can lead to financial loss and missed opportunities.
+Poor communication can lead to financial loss, missed opportunities, and added stress.

 While clear, timely correspondence can make the transaction smoother.